Warm-up: What are the laws and policies governing access to reproductive resources in your state/city?

 - What new information did you learn about reproductive health from this article?
 Was any part of what you learned surprising to you?
 Why or why not?

 - According to the reporting, what are some barriers individuals face in accessing reproductive healthcare in the community being described?
-Consider legal barriers, social barriers, religious barriers, financial barriers, or gender-based barriers.
+Consider legal, social, cultural, religious, and financial barriers.
 Why do you think that these obstacles exist at all?
 What systems uphold these barriers?

 - Reflect on barriers to reproductive health access in the community you read about.
 What do you think are some potential solutions to helping people overcome these obstacles?